BroadSunlitUplands/GettingAndCleaningData/Codebook.md

  - Class: numeric

 ###  fBodyAccMag_meanFreq
-Mean of the mean frequency measuring the body's magnitude of acceleration using a fast Fourier transform.
+Mean of the weighted average of the frequency components measuring the body's magnitude of acceleration using a fast Fourier transform.

  - Class: numeric